- Lindsay Collection of Pat Corrigan

 Lindsay Collection of Pat Corrigan

-Donated by Mr Patrick Corrigan AM, this collection, one of the component collections of the Australian Library of Art relates to the Lindsay family of artists and writers.
-Of the ten children born to Jane and Robert Lindsay in Creswick Victoria during the late 19th century, five contributed significantly to Australia's cultural heritage.
+Donated by Mr Patrick Corrigan AM, this collection, one of the component collections of the Australian Library of Art, relates to the Lindsay family of artists and writers.
+Of the ten children born to Jane and Robert Lindsay in Creswick, Victoria during the late 19th century, five contributed significantly to Australia's cultural heritage.
 Most notable was Norman Lindsay, although his brothers Lionel, Daryl and Percy and sister Ruby also played significant roles.
 The collection also includes the work of Norman’s sons Jack, Raymond and Philip and other family members.
-For further information on the Lindsay family see the Australian Dictionary of Biography entry about them.
+For further information on the Lindsay family see their Australian Dictionary of Biography entry.

 The collection contains published and manuscript material including works both written and illustrated by members of the Lindsay family.
 Many printed books have inserts of extra material such as letters, photographs and press clippings, and are annotated by family members, adding to their research value.
 There is a substantial collection of Fanfrolico Press books published by Jack Lindsay.